GabrielSlima/blog/articles/clean-code-formatting-rules.md

 </code>
 </pre>
     <p>
-        Imagine how much time would it take to figure out where the the variable <b>BOOTSTRAP_PACKAGE_NAME</b> was every time you moved your eyes if this was a 300 lines source file...
+        Imagine how much time would it take to figure out where the the variable <b>BOOTSTRAP_PACKAGE_NAME</b> is every time you move your eyes.
+        Things would be worse if this was a 300 lines source file...
     </p>
     <h4>Dependent Functions</h4>
     <p>
         Functions that calls each other.
-They should be vertically close and the caller should be kep above the calle.
+They should be vertically close and the caller should be kept above the calle.
         <br>
-        So instead of declaring dependent functions like this:
+        Take the code below as an example:
     </p>
 <pre class="brush: python">
 <code>